How’s it going, fellow players? Here I am with some pro tips to help you improve your game instantly and win more games in College Football 25.

 If you’re considering whether to adjust your player’s position, understanding which positions are best suited for your players will help you make an informed choice.
 Given the many tactical scenarios in the game.

 This guide is designed to help you understand when and how to make position adjustments in your lineup in College Football 25.
-In addition, using College Football 25 Coins to accelerate player development or obtain additional training resources may have a positive impact on your lineup adjustments and player position changes.
+In addition, using $1 to accelerate player development or obtain additional training resources may have a positive impact on your lineup adjustments and player position changes.

 To do this, select Player Card from the roster and go to Edit Player option on the far right of that screen.
 While you can swap players into their proper positions via depth chart, only Edit Player option or National Signing Day position change screen will allow you to change to any position.